-“The badges are not easy and they aren’t supposed to be,” says Puls.
-“Yes, it does take some time to get to that level, but when considered over the span of the dog’s life, it’s a short amount of time to get years of benefit.
+“The badges are not easy, and they aren’t supposed to be,” says Puls.
+“Yes, it does take some time to get to that level, but when considered throughout the dog’s life, it’s a short amount of time to get years of benefit.
 Visitors to your home and people you meet in public with your dog will appreciate the training time you have put in.
 Plus, you’ll have a better understanding of your dog and a deeper bond.”
-In order for a dog to be certified, its human companion must pass a written test that proves he or she is an educated and responsible dog owner.
+For a dog to be certified, its human companion must pass a written test that proves he or she is an educated and responsible dog owner.

 The Dog Scouts of America was founded in 1999 as a nonprofit by Olson, who got her inspiration from an encounter with an insurance salesman.
 “The guy asked why all the photos of my dogs were on the wall, winning at sports competitions,” she recalls.
 “I said, ‘Well, didn’t your kids participate in cheerleading, band, Boy Scouts and other activities?’
 I told him that my dog likes to play flyball and Frisbee, and be active in the community, just like his kids.
 The difference was that my ‘kids’ were dogs.”

 After this conversation, Olson formally organized all the activities and educational outreach she was already involved in and created the DSA.
-Like the Boy Scouts and Girl Scouts of America, DSA’s mission is about more than giving its members fun activities to do.
-Puls and Olson say the larger mission is one of education that fosters better relationships between dogs and humans and that ultimately saves the lives of dogs.
+Like the Boy Scouts and Girl Scouts of America, DSA’s mission is about more than giving its members fun activities.
+Puls and Olson say the broader purpose is education that fosters better relationships between dogs and humans, and that ultimately saves the lives of dogs.

-“The No. 1 reason why people surrender their dogs to the shelter is ‘behavior problems,’ so we decided that we could change all of that by getting our message out to more people,” says Olson, noting that dogs surrendered to shelters are euthanized all too often.
-“We try to show the owners how they can enrich the lives of their dogs, themselves and the community by learning new things and doing things together.”
+“The No. 1 reason why people surrender their dogs to the shelter is ‘behavior problems,’ so we decided that we could change all of that by getting our message out to more people,” says Olson.
+“We try to show the owners how they can enrich the lives of their dogs, themselves, and the community by learning new things and doing things together.”

 Puls says that DSA also encourages troops and members to perform community service.
-“They often hold fundraisers to help local shelters, provide bulletproof vests to police K-9s, or provide pet oxygen masks to their local fire departments,” she says.
-DSA dogs are trained to ring the iconic Salvation Army bell and to accept dollar bills from people and drop them into the donation bucket.
+“They often hold fundraisers to help local shelters, provide bulletproof vests to police K-9s, or provide pet oxygen masks to their local fire departments”.
+DSA dogs are trained to ring the iconic Salvation Army bell and accept dollar bills from people and drop them into the donation bucket.
 The trick has helped DSA raise almost $40,000 for The Salvation Army.